 Do you recommend Neuriva De Stress Capsules?

-Neuriva seems to have branded their old Plus formulation as "De Stress" capsules.
-We find these to be wildly overpriced, because the only effective ingredient for stress in this product is l-theanine at a dose of 200 mg.
+Neuriva seems to have branded their old Neuriva Plus formulation as "De Stress" capsules.
+We consider these to be overpriced, because the only effective anxiolytic (anti-anxiety) ingredient that we can identify in this Neuriva De Stress capsules is l-theanine at a dose of 200 mg.

 Should you take Neuriva at bedtime?

 We don't recommend taking Neuriva at bedtime, because some users have reported a stimulatory effect of the coffee fruit extract.